 Mara van der Meulen

 Mara van der Meulen is a postdoctoral researcher at the Leiden Consortium on Individual Development (L-CID), in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.
-In this large longitudinal twin study on brain development in childhood and emerging adolescence, Mara’s research focusses on longitudinal trajectories of prosocial behavior from childhood into adolescence.
+In this large longitudinal twin study on brain development in childhood and emerging adolescence, Mara’s research focusses on longitudinal trajectories of prosocial behaviour from childhood into adolescence.

 Mara obtained her Bachelor’s degree in Psychology in 2012 and her Research Master’s degree in Developmental Psychology in 2014 from Leiden University.
 After completing her studies, Mara worked as a research assistant in the Brain and Development Research Center to examine the effect of media-by-peer interactions on body image in young women.
 She obtained her PhD from Leiden University in December 2019.
-In her PhD project, supervised by Prof. Dr. Eveline Crone and Dr. Lara Wierenga, she investigated neural processes associated with prosocial behavior and social exclusion in middle childhood.
+In her PhD project, supervised by Prof. Eveline Crone and Dr. Lara Wierenga, she investigated neural processes associated with prosocial behaviour and social exclusion in middle childhood.

 Mara obtained her Basic Qualification for Teaching (BKO) in 2019 and has been involved in several courses, including:

 - Developmental and Educational Psychology